JustJuulia/Python_Projects/README.md

 ✔️ Currency Converter: A program that fetches current exchange rates and enables conversion between different currencies.

+✔️ Dice Rolling Simulator: A program that simulates rolling dice for games, allowing users to choose the number and type of dice.

 Text Analyzer: A tool for analyzing text, counting words, characters, lines, generating statistics, and charts.

 Project Management Application: A tool for creating and managing projects, tasks, deadlines, and team members.